aalons012/Project-VI/src/README.md

 -------------------------------------------------------------
 	@Test
-	// Test that setStatus correctly updates the attributes and get method returns it:
-	//     attribute status set to CUST_EXITED
+	// test that if id attribute is zero throws IllegalArgumentException public void testIdZeroValue()
+	{
-	public void testConstructorMethodSetStatusValue2() {
+		try {
-		String message = "status value set in setStatus(int) does not match one returned by get method";
-		int id = 5;
+			int id = 0;  // invalid value of id
 			int time = 10;
 			int enter = 6;
 			int exit = 8;
-		Customer cust = new Customer(id, time, enter, exit); // new instance of Customer cust.setStatus(Customer.CUST_EXITED);  // set status to allowed value assertEquals(message, Customer.CUST_EXITED, cust.getStatus());  // expect status to be set to value of CUST_EXITED
+			new Customer(id, time, enter, exit); // new instance of Customer fail("Constructor should throw exception for invalid value of id");  // if get here no exception was thrown } catch (Exception e) {
+            if (e instanceof IllegalArgumentException)
+                assertTrue(true); // if here, caught exception
+           else
+                 fail("Caught exception but it was not IllegalArgumentException as documented");
+		}
 	}
 -------------------------------------------------------------
 Reason of Failure ↑↑↑